npp98/scRNA-seq-seurat-analysis/README.md

-# scRNA-seq-seurat-analysis
-Comprehensive scRNA-seq analysis workflow in R using Seurat package: quality control, normalization, dimensionality reduction, clustering, and differential expression analysis

 # Single-Cell RNA-seq Analysis of Mutant vs Wildtype Drosophila
-##Date: September 2025

 ## Description

-This projects analyzes single-cell RNA sequencing data from mutant and wildtype Drosophila samples in order to perform a differential expression analysis to identify differential gene expression patterns and cellular responses related to genetic mutation.
+This project analyzes single-cell RNA sequencing data from mutant and wild-type Drosophila samples in order to perform a differential expression analysis to identify differential gene expression patterns and cellular responses related to genetic mutation.

 ## Getting Started